NAV or AX: what and how to choose

-NAV or AX – choosing the right Dynamics ERP for your multi-national organization may seem simple on paper, but the reality is much more complex!
+NAV or AX – choosing the right Dynamics ERP for your multi-country organization may seem simple on paper, but the reality is much more complex!
 You can rely on the official Dynamics product positioning up to a certain point but you will soon realize that in reality it isn’t that straight forward.
 Why?
 Simply because every organization is unique and each product can be suitable for international deployments.

 Based on experience from hundreds of projects, I have developed a 17 points analysis model that I have used to help companies determine the product with the best fit without going through expansive and time consuming analysis of product and functional features.
 The logic is that first we look at the long term fit to the business strategy and second we look at process functional fit which is most often a project phase rather than a pre-project phase, at least on a detailed view.

 So, how to do it?
 Well, a traditional product selection approach would be to evaluate software solely based on a thorough functional fit and vendor analysis.
 This is way too much time and resource consuming and I have found that it does not guarantee that you will be making the right choice because of the complexity of ERP processes.
 Instead, I have chosen to focus mostly on the strategic fit between the products and the company’s business strategy in regards to how to manage and service subsidiaries / affiliates.